 Favorite quote from the author:

 Ancient Roman essayist Plutarch spent a lot of time thinking deeply about what makes a good leader.
 He wrote these ideas down in a series of essays that were passed down from one generation to another.
-Though so much has changed in the two millennia since he wrote his works, surprisingly, the fundamentals of leadership seem to be very much the same.
+2,000 years later, the fundamentals of leadership seem to be very much the same.

-In How to Be a Leader: An Ancient Guide to Wise Leadership, Jeffrey Beneker translates and compiles the best of Plutarch’s timeless advice on leadership.
-Plutarch studied some of the greatest leaders from ancient history including Alexander the Great, Julius Caesar, and Mark Antony.
+In How to Be a Leader: An Ancient Guide to Wise Leadership, Jeffrey Beneker compiles the best of Plutarch’s timeless advice on leadership, including lessons from individuals like Alexander the Great, Julius Caesar, and Mark Antony.

 Is a young or old leader better?
 How much should a leader care about their reputation?
 What are the most important leadership qualities?
-Plutarch answers all of these questions and more.
-You will find that his wise counsel is as relevant today as ever.
+Plutarch answered all of these questions and more.

 - A good leader wants to lead for the right reasons.